neeharperi/neeharperi.github.io/_pages/about.md

 3D Perception for Robotics
 =====

-I am a _final year_ PhD candidate advised by [Deva Ramanan](https://www.cs.cmu.edu/~deva/) at Carnegie Mellon's Robotics Institute.
-I am supported in part by a NSF Graduate Research Fellowship.
+I am a post-doctoral research fellow at Caltech, advised by [Georgia Gkioxari](https://georgiagkioxari.com/).
+Previously, I completed my PhD in Robotics at CMU with [Deva Ramanan](https://www.cs.cmu.edu/~deva/).
+I was supported in part by a NSF Graduate Research Fellowship.

 ### Research
 My research focuses on developing 3D foundation models for robot perception.
 Current 2D foundation models trained on multi-modal internet-scale data achieve remarkable zero-shot accuracy across a variety of 2D perception tasks.
 However, extending such foundation models for 3D perception remains challenging due to a lack of diverse large-scale 3D training data.
 To bridge this gap, my work leverages 2D foundation models and geometric priors to generate 3D pseudo-labels, allowing us to turn any 2D dataset into a 3D dataset!

 <details>
 <summary>Formal Biography</summary>
-  Neehar Peri is a final year Robotics Ph.D. candidate at Carnegie Mellon University.
+Neehar Peri is a post-doctoral research fellow at Caltech.
+He received his PhD in Robotics at CMU with Deva Ramanan.
 He is broadly interested in computer vision and machine learning, with applications to robot perception and action.
-He graduated from the University of Maryland in 2021 with a Bachelor’s degree in Computer Engineering.
+His work was supported in part by a NSF Graduate Research Fellowship.
+He graduated from tUMD in 2021 with a Bachelor’s degree in Computer Engineering.
 He was awarded the Sujan Guha Memorial best senior thesis, and was recognized as a Maryland Undergraduate Researcher of the Year.
-His work is supported in part by a NSF Graduate Research Fellowship.
 </details>

 ### Recent News